-The Bonds are offered when, as and if issued, subject to approval of legality by Pacifica Law Group LLP, Seattle, Washington, Bond Counsel, and certain other conditions.
-The form of Bond Counsel's opinion is attached hereto as Appendix C. Certain other legal matters will be passed upon for the County by Pacifica Law Group LLP as Disclosure Counsel to the County.
-Certain legal matters will be passed upon for the Underwriter by its counsel, Orrick, Herrington & Sutcliffe LLP, Seattle, Washington.
-It is anticipated that the Bonds in definitive book-entry form will be ready for delivery through the facilities of DTC in New York, New York, or to the Registrar on behalf of DTC by Fast Automated Securities Transfer, on or about July 14, 2020.
+The Bonds are offered when, as, and if issued, subject to approval of their legality by Pacifica Law Group LLP, Seattle, Washington, Bond Counsel, and certain other conditions.
+The forms of Bond Counsel's opinions are attached hereto as Appendix B. Certain other legal matters will be passed upon for the County by Pacifica Law Group LLP as Disclosure Counsel to the County.
+It is anticipated that the Bonds will be ready for delivery through the facilities of DTC in New York, New York, or to the Registrar on behalf of DTC by Fast Automated Securities Transfer, on or about August 4, 2020.